 Kyocera AF 230 (Yashica)

-The Kyocera 230AF was produced in 1987 and was one of the last, if not the last, SLR they produced as they switched to point and shoots.
+The Kyocera 230AF was produced in 1987 and was one of the last, if not the last, SLR they produced as they then switched to point and shoots.
 I think that is a shame as this is an awesome camera.
-It did not come with a built in flash like some other cameras, but you could buy a separate flash unit.
+It did not come with a built-in flash like some other cameras, but you could buy a separate flash unit.
 I was lucky enough to find a body with one attached.

-I bought the body and lens separately and as you can see from some of my test photos below, the mirror was only moving half way and not locking up.
+I bought the body and lens separately and as you can see from some of my test photos below, the mirror was only moving halfway and not locking up.

-The lenses produced for this camera only fits this camera, so I assumed that I had bought the wrong lens and the mirror was getting stuck on a part of the lens.
-But I could tell I liked the camera, it was sharp, it had great features.
+The lenses produced for this camera only fit this camera, so I assumed that I had bought the wrong lens and the mirror was getting stuck on part of the lens.
+Either way, I could tell I liked the camera, it was sharp, and it had great features.
 So when I was back in the UK I tried to find another lens.
 I bought another cheap lens after researching which one I needed.
 The same thing happened, so it was the body.
 Try again.
 I found a really cheap body on eBay…it didn’t work at all and the seller refunded me.
 Try, try again.
-I found another full set up for less than £5 and it worked perfectly.
-By this time I was due to leave the UK so rushed through a film.
-I didn’t know if it worked until I had the film developed back in Japan.
-Here are the shots.
+I found another full set up for less than £5 that worked perfectly.

-Anyway, I did not bring the working one back with me, in fact I only brought one camera back with me at all.
+Anyway, I did not bring the working one back with me, in fact, I only brought one camera back with me at all.
 I knew I had some in my house in Japan and others were cheaply available.
-Actually I am off wombling right now.
+Actually, I am off wombling right now.

-So keep or sell: Sold to reduce my collection 😦
+So keep or sell: Sold to reduce my collection 🙁

 One thought on “Kyocera AF 230 (Yashica)